Sofia Rotaru: Early life

-Sofia Rotaru, who comes from the Romanian minority in Ukraine, was born in Marshyntsi (Marșenița), Chernivtsi Oblast to a family of brigadiers and wine-growers.
+Sofia Rotaru, who comes from the Romanian minority in Ukraine, was born in Marshyntsi (Marșenița), Chernivtsi Oblast to the family of Mikhail Rotaru (Rotar), a brigadier of wine-growers.
 Marshyntsi is a village of Novoselytskyi Raion (Noua Suliță), close to the border with Moldova, and the majority of its population is Romanophone (Romanian-speaking).
 The area was part of Kingdom of Romania before 1940, when Soviet Union occupied and annexed it after an ultimatum.

 She was the second child in a family of six children.
 Her siblings are Zina, Lidia, Aurica, Eugen and Anatol.
 A passport office employee misreported her birthdate on her passport as 9 August; as a result, Rotaru reportedly celebrates her birthday twice.

-Her father, Mykhail Fedorovich Rotaru, spent World War II as a heavy machine gunner and traveled to Berlin.
+Her father, Mykhail Fedorovich Rotaru, (Note: Her father's name was spelled Ротарь (transliterated Rotar or Rotari), in the Slavicized tradition of Moldavian surnames; and Sofia's surname was spelled thusly in her birth certificate.) spent World War II as a heavy machine gunner and traveled to Berlin.
 Injured, he returned home only in 1946, and was the first person to join the Communist Party in the village.
 Her older sister, Zinaida ("Zina"), was born on 11 October 1942.
 Zina endured severe childhood illness and went blind, but possessed perfect pitch and easily memorized new songs, so she taught Sofia folk songs.
 Sofia said of her elder sister: "We all learned from her – what a musical memory, what a soul!".
 Zina spent hours listening to the radio and learned numerous songs, as well as the Russian language, which she later taught to her brothers and sisters.
 At home, the Rotaru family spoke only Romanian.
 As a child, Sofia participated in regional competitions of pentathlon and running.

 She started singing from the first grade in the school choir, as well as in the church choir.
 However, the latter was not acceptable to the school officials.
 Hence, she was threatened with an exclusion from the Young Pioneer organization.
 Rotaru was attracted by the theatre.
 She practiced in drama classes and sang popular folk songs in vocal classes.
 In the evenings, she used to take the only bayan at school and hide in the barn trying to find the proper melodies for her most loved Moldavian songs.
 Rotaru said:

 "It is difficult to say, when and how did the music appear in my life.
 It seems that it has always lived in me.
 I grew up among music, it was playing everywhere: at a wedding table, at klatches, at girls' winter evening gatherings, on the dance floor..."